“A woman walks by a pharmacy, sticks her head in the front door, and asks the pharmacist, ‘Have you got cotton balls?'”

 The second dad joke, even more obscure, involved Italian choir practice.
 The director had scribbled a note on a music score: “Zipoli organo.”
 This referred to a piece of music by Domenico Zipoli (1688-1726) that the organ would play without the choir.
 It was a meditation piece.
 Not wanting to leave well enough alone (a common characteristic of dad jokers), I commented that I had never used oregano on zeppole before but, ever the adventurer, I would give it a try.

 If you’ve never been to a street fair, zeppole are balls of deep-fried dough soaked in honey and sprinkled with powdered sugar.
 You wouldn’t put oregano on them any more than you would put steak sauce on a banana.
 What can I say?
 The joke was a stretch.
-The cantor smiled politely.
+The director smiled politely.

 There is something disarming about dad jokes.
 They signal to the other party, whether friend, foe, or a stranger on the subway platform, that you come in peace.
 They can also break down barriers to communication and point to the existence of common ground between the two of you.
 This is why you hardly ever hear movie villains tell dad jokes.
 If they did, their evil persona would be undermined.
 But telling a dad joke doesn’t make you weak.
 In fact, you might come off as not caring at all what the world thinks.
 What could be more audacious than that?